A Dark Song

 Review:

-For this movie, we start with Sophia (Catherine Walker) going out to a see a house in the country.
-She asks some particular questions and the realtor seems a bit confused.
+For this movie, we start with Sophia (Catherine Walker) going out to see a house in the country.
+She asks specific questions and the realtor seems a bit confused.
 She decides that the place fits what she needs.
 It costs her quite a bit, but she does get it into contract.

 She then meets Joseph Solomon (Steve Oram).
 He is the occultist from the synopsis.
 She is trying to hire him to help her perform a ritual.
 She goes through everything that she has been doing to prepare her body for it.
 He seems leery but agrees to see the house.
 It is there he asks her a particular question and her answer causes him to decline helping.
 She tells him she wants to do this ritual for love.
 It is at the train station that she reveals the real reason and he changes his mind.
 He stresses that she needs to tell him the truth.

 That will be where I’ll leave my recap for this movie.
-What works for me is how intimate this movie is and how serious they take what they’re doing.
-We have these two broken characters that need each other to get what they want here.
+What works for me is how intimate it is and how serious they take what they’re doing.
+We have these two broken characters that need each other to get what they want.
 It will take a lot out of them to do so.
 There are also interesting ways to read this movie and as someone who loves social commentary, you have me hooked there.

 That will take me to the next thing I want to delve into which is taking these two characters and isolating them from everyone else.
 The house is in the country.
 There doesn’t seem to be neighbors nearby.
-Them being isolated as they are, you could read in this movie that nothing ever really happens.
-We get to see and hear things, but it could be both going crazy due to group psychosis.
-This makes the movie that much better for me for that it could be supernatural and could not be.
+Being isolated as they are, you could read in this movie that nothing truly happens.
+We get to see and hear things, but it could be both going crazy due to ritual and the toll it takes on them.
+This makes the movie better for me, that it could be supernatural or it could be grounded.

 I don’t have a lot more to say about the acting since this is really a two-person movie.
 Both Oram and Walker are great.
 I thought that Loughnane is solid in the information she provides.
-The rest of the cast is solid.
+The rest of the cast works in support.
 The demons we see are creepy.
-There is something else that happens at the resolution that I could have done without.
-It comes off a bit cheesy.
+There is something else that happens at the resolution that used to bother me.
+It felt cheesy.
+It is after this second watch that it doesn’t.
 Since this character is completely exhausted, I am forgiving as it could be a hallucination or their interpretation of what they expected to see.